-- If company employees need to use their phones, they must pull over safely to the side of the road or another safe location, or use a "hands-free" device.
+- If company employees need to use their phones, they must pull over safely to the side of the road or another safe location, or use a “hands-fee” device.

-- Employees may not sue a personal cell phone while driving a company vehicle that is in motion or stopped at a traffic light.
-This included, but is not limited to, answering or making phone calls, engaging in phone conversations, and reading or responding to emails, instant messages, and text messages.
+- Employees may not use a personal cell phone while driving a company vehicle that is in motion or stopped at a traffic light.
+This includes, but is not limited to, answering or making phone calls, engaging in phone conversations, and reading or responding to emails, instant messages, and text messages.

 Failure to comply with this policy may lead to disciplinary action, up to and including termination.

 At Riverview Community Bank, we understand that social media can be a fun and rewarding way to share your life and opinions with family, friends and co-workers around the world.
 However, use of social media also presents certain risks and carries with it certain responsibilities.
 To assist you in making responsible decisions about your use of social media as it relates to Riverview Community Bank, we have established these guidelines for the appropriate use of social media.

 This policy applies to all employees who work for Riverview Community Bank or one of its affiliates.
 Riverview management will never ask you for login or password information.
 Employees should contact the Marketing Director for any additional guidance.